ARM-software/astc-encoder/README.md

 The ASTC specification allows three profiles of implementation:

-* 2D Low Dynamic Range (LDR)
+* 2D Low Dynamic Range (LDR profile)
-* 2D LDR and High Dynamic Range (HDR)
+* 2D LDR and High Dynamic Range (HDR profile)
-* 2D and 3D, LDR and HDR
+* 2D and 3D, LDR and HDR (Full profile)

 The `astcenc` compressor supports generation of images for all three profiles.
-In addition it also supports all of the ASTC block sizes and compression modes, allowing content creators access the full spectrum of quality-to-bitrate trade options ranging from 0.89 bits/pixel up to 8bits/pixel.
+In addition it also supports all of the ASTC block sizes and compression modes, allowing content creators access the full spectrum of quality-to-bitrate options ranging from 0.89 bits/pixel up to 8 bits/pixel.

 # License